-Autumn is all about cosiness and in October Kimberly Duran of Swoonworthy wrote this warming piece for Tile Mountain on how to stave off the winter chill which starts making its presence known at this time of year.
+Autumn is all about coziness and in October Kimberly Duran of Swoonworthy wrote this warming piece for Tile Mountain on how to stave off the winter chill which starts making its presence known at this time of year.

 In November it's time to start thinking about the new year fast approaching which means getting ahead of the trends making waves already in the design world.
-Take a peek at Grace & Favour’s 2017 trend lowdown.
+Take a peek at Grace & Favor’s 2017 trend lowdown.

 We arrived at party season this month, but what do you do if you’re the one hosting the party?
 Read Decor8’s top tips on decorating your home for a sparkling affair your guests will remember.

 We have seen lots of alternative Christmas tree ideas this year in the interior blogging world which is a fantastic idea if the real thing is just not for you.
-Here is our favourite round up of alternative trees…
+Here is our favorite round up of alternative trees…

 The US was been getting ready for Thanksgiving this month, meaning there has been tons of posts on how to get the home ready.
 Perfect for all autumn dining settings, Daily Dream Decor demonstrates ten stunning table settings that will make you wish we celebrated Thanksgiving in the UK too.